mooperd/new-skill-sprint-website/skill-sprint.md

 <div class="box">
 <h2>Step Four - JFDI</h2>
 Removed from interuptions - email, slack and other nuisances the team delivers the Minimum Viable Product.
 The Leader guides the process - bringing the team back on-course where necessary to ensure that the team stays focussed and on goal.
-The Captain will have to maintain the focus of the Skill Sprint - moderating discussion and maintaining discipline.
+The Leader will have to maintain the focus of the Skill Sprint - moderating discussion and maintaining discipline.
 </div>

 By the end of the process the team will have delivered a working product in the new technology and will have the skills and ownership required to push things forward.
-Ideally the Captain will take the team 90% of the way within the Skill Sprint - leaving them in a position where things can be completed under their own steam.
-This can be quite difficult for a Captain as they will be unable to share in the glory but this ensures the team enjoys the full liminality of the experience.
-They themselves will be transformed.
+Ideally the Leader will take the team 90% of the way within the Skill Sprint - leaving them in a position where things can be completed under their own steam.